JBizarri/download-articles-by-title/README.md

-# Download Articles automatically by title
+# Download articles automatically by title

 This code downloads scientific articles by their titles using SciHub and Python 3.7.